Propagator norm and sharp decay estimates for Fokker-Planck equations with linear drift: Preliminaries and main result

-The following theorem (from \cite{AE}, Theorem 3.1 or \cite {MPP02}, p.\ 41) states under which conditions on the matrices $\widetilde{D}$ and $\widetilde{C}$ there exists a unique steady state $g_{\infty}$ for (\ref{FP}) and it provides its explicit form.
+The following theorem (from \cite{AE}, Theorem 3.1 or \cite{MPP02}, p.\ 41) states under which conditions on the matrices $\widetilde{D}$ and $\widetilde{C}$ there exists a unique steady state $g_{\infty}$ for (\ref{FP}) and it provides its explicit form.
 We denote the \textit{spectral gap of $\widetilde{C}$} by $\mu(\widetilde{C}): = \min \{ \Re (\lambda): \text{ $\lambda$ is an eigenvalue of $\widetilde{C}$} \}$. \begin{definition} We say that \textit{Condition $\widetilde{A}$} holds for the Equation \eqref{FP}, iff \begin{enumerate} \item the matrix $\widetilde{D}$ is symmetric, positive semi-definite, \item there is no non-trivial $\widetilde{C}^T$-invariant subspace of $\mathrm{ ker}{\widetilde{D}}$, \item the matrix $\widetilde{C}$ is positive stable, i.e. $\mu(\widetilde{C})>0$. \end{enumerate} \end{definition}

 Note that condition (2) is known as Kawashima's degeneracy condition \cite{Kawashima} in the theory for systems of hyperbolic conservation laws.
-It also appears in \cite{Hoermander} as a condition for hypoellipticity of FP equations (see \cite[Section 3.3]{Vi09} for the connection to hypocoercivity).
+It also appears in \cite{Hoermander} as a condition for hypoellipticity of FP-equations (see \cite[Section 3.3]{Vi09} for the connection to hypocoercivity).

 \begin{theorem}[Steady state] There exist a unique ($L^1$-normalized) steady state $g_{\infty}\in L^1(\R^d)$ of (\ref{FP}), iff \textit{Condition $\widetilde{A}$} holds.
 It is given by the (non-isotropic) Gaussian